MicrosoftDocs/azure-databases-docs/articles/cosmos-db/table/how-to-use-nodejs.md

 ## Query a set of entities

-The following example builds a query that returns the top five items with a PartitionKey of 'hometasks' and  list all the entities in the table.
+The following example builds a query that returns the top five items with a PartitionKey of 'hometasks' and lists all the entities in the table.

 ```javascript
 const topN = 5;